 Students will be able to charge for specific items needed for his/her training program.
-The school will provide a selected list of items (purchase orders) for the specific educational module/cycle that a student will be entering.
+The school will provide a selected list of items (purchase orders) for the specific educational module that a student will be entering.
 Additional items students choose to purchase on account are their sole financial responsibility.
-If the bookstore account limits are exceeded, even more required supplies are to be purchased, students may be required to pay cash if no further financial aid assistance is available.
+If the bookstore account limits are exceeded, students may be required to pay cash if no further financial aid assistance is available.
 If a student is not making satisfactory progress, he/she will not be able to charge, but the student is still required to have all materials needed for his/her class.
+Students must present their Student ID badge to charge to their bookstore account.